Individual Online Counselling for Adults in the UK

 ☑︎ move through life on autopilot, unsure what you actually want or need

-Individual online therapy offers space to slow this down, understand what’s been shaping these patterns, and begin relating to yourself with more compassion — rather than feeling you have to keep adapting yourself in order to fit.
+Individual online therapy is a space to slow this down, explore what’s been shaping these patterns, and develop a more understanding relationship with yourself — rather than feeling you have to keep adapting yourself to fit in.

 How I work

-I bring warmth, curiosity, and a down-to-earth approach to our work together.
-When words are hard to find or feelings feel out of reach, we might use metaphor, humour, or creative and trauma-informed approaches to help you connect with what’s going on beneath the surface – especially when talking alone doesn’t feel enough.
+You’ll be met with warmth, curiosity, and a down-to-earth approach to our work together.
+When words are hard to find or feelings feel out of reach, we may use metaphor, humour, or creative and trauma-informed approaches to help you connect with what’s going on beneath the surface – especially when talking alone doesn’t feel enough.

 What I can support you with